PokemonAutomation/ComputerControl/Wiki/Programs/PokemonHome/NationalDexSorter.md

 2. Select the Pokémon Home icon and enter a random box.
 3. Run the program

-If the catch rate is low, you may need to follow the setup described in [Ball Thrower](BallThrower.md).

 ## Options

 ### Pokédex # of first Pokémon to sort: